Dylan-Langumier/Crypto-CS107-2020/README.md

 ## About

 EPFL's CS107 Mini Project 1 is a project about discovering cryptography and basic ciphers.
-You can crypt, decrypt and break Caesar, Vigenere, OTP, CBC.
+You can crypt, decrypt and break Caesar, Vigenere, OTP, CBC ciphers.
 A shell is also available, type 'help' for more informations about the commands.

 ## Usage